handicraftsman/projectarcana-ideas/Project Arcana.md

     {"what": "$level", "between": ["$light", "$lightning", "$fire"]}
   ],
   "from": [
-    // here all attributes except for light, lightning and fire are listed ],
+    "<here all attributes except for light, lightning and fire are listed>" ],
   "invest": [
     {"what": "$light", "into": "light"},